-My son has been making this homemade Italian bread for years, and kneads the dough by hand like a boss.
-I just use my KitchenAid.
-(That’s an affiliate link.)
+My son has been making this easy Italian bread for years, and kneads the dough by hand like a boss.
+I just use my KitchenAid (affiliate link).

-The only part that requires some thought is figuring out whether to add more flour.
+The only part of this recipe that requires thought is figuring out whether to add more flour.
 The humidity of your kitchen will be a factor.

-But, here’s a ridiculously simple tip: If, after a couple minutes of kneading, you touch the dough and realize it's stuck to your fingertips, you need to add more flour.
+Here's a ridiculously simple tip: If, after a couple of minutes of kneading, you touch the dough and realize it's stuck to your fingertips, you need to add more flour.

-If you still see residue at the bottom of your bowl, add a little more flour.
+If you still see residue at the bottom of your bowl, add a little more flour and knead some more.
 Try touching the dough again.